presidio-oss/cor-matrix/src/client/README.md

-# CorMatrix (Code Origin Ratio) JS SDK & CLI
+# Cor-Matrix (Code Origin Ratio) JS SDK & CLI

-A Node.js SDK and CLI to collect, buffer, and report code origin ratios to a remote server.
+A Node.js SDK and CLI to collect, buffer, and report code origin ratios to a remote server and generate report to understand how much AI-generated code survives in your codebase over time.

 ---